transloadit/node-sdk/README.md

       // OR if you already created a template, you can use it instead of "steps":
       // template_id: 'YOUR_TEMPLATE_ID',
     },
-  }
+    waitForCompletion: true,  // Wait for the assembly (job) to finish executing before returning }

   const status = await transloadit.createAssembly(options)